 (C) a death known to the hospice that occurs within one week after restraint or seclusion where it is reasonable to assume that use of restraint or placement in seclusion contributed directly or indirectly to the client's death.
 The term "reasonable to assume" in this context includes but is not limited to death related to restrictions of movement for prolonged periods of time, or death related to chest compression, restriction of breathing, or asphyxiation.

-(2) The hospice must report a death described in paragraph (1) of this subsection to DADS by telephone at 1-800-458-9858 within 24 hours after knowledge of a client's death.
+(2) The hospice must report a death described in paragraph (1) of this subsection to HHSC by telephone at 1-800-458-9858 within 24 hours after knowledge of a client's death.

-(3) The hospice must complete Provider Investigation Report For Home and Community Support Services Agency (DADS Form 3613) and send it to DADS Complaint Intake Unit within 10 days after reporting the death to DADS by telephone.
+(3) The hospice must complete Provider Investigation Report For Home and Community Support Services Agency (HHSC Form 3613) and send it to HHSC Complaint Intake Unit within 10 days after reporting the death to HHSC by telephone.

-(4) Hospice personnel must document in the client's record the date and time the death was reported to DADS.
+(4) Hospice personnel must document in the client's record the date and time the death was reported to HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES